clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-guide.rst

 Fullfiles are always generated for every file in every release.
 This allows any Clear Linux OS to obtain the exact copy of the content for each version directly.
-This would be used if the OS verification (`swupd verify`) needed to replace a single file, for instance.
+This would be used if the OS verification needed to replace a single file, for instance.

 Packs are available for some releases and combine many files to speed up the creation of installation media and large updates.
 Delta packs are an optimized version of packs that only contain updates (binary diffs) and cannot be used without having the original file content.

-In most `swupd update` scenarios, the delta packs will be used as much as possible, since they deliver the update content in the smallest size possible.

-In most `swupd bundle-add` scenarios, the packs will be used as much as possible, since they deliver the needed content in a single downloadable unit.

 Bundle Search
 =============

-swupd search downloads |CL| manifest data and searches for matching paths.
+:command:`swupd` search downloads manifest data and searches for matching paths.
 Enter only one term, or hyphenated term, per search.
 Use the command :command:`man swupd` to learn more.